kgadgil/kgadgil.github.io/_projects/fastapi-loadtest.md

 ---

-This weekend, I explored how a simple FastAPI notes app evolves into a production-ready, scalable system capable of handling real-world traffic.
+Last weekend, I explored how a simple FastAPI notes app evolves into a production-ready, scalable system capable of handling real-world traffic.
 What started as a local SQLite prototype transformed into a secure, containerized, and load-tested web service running on Kubernetes.

 ### 💡 Project Goals

-- Build a simple FastAPI app with user authentication and note-taking
+- Build a simple notes app built in FastAPI
+- Added user authentication using JWT
 - Start with SQLite for rapid prototyping
 - Replace SQLite with PostgreSQL for concurrency and durability
 - Containerize the app using Docker for reproducibility